Quick start

 - Do not assume a size fits because the math looks close.

-- Do not ignore load rating, rim width, clearance, and manufacturer guidance.
+- Do not ignore rim width, offset, brake clearance, suspension clearance, fender clearance, load index, speed rating, and manufacturer guidance.

-- Changing diameter can affect speedometer and safety systems.
+- Changing tire diameter can affect speedometer readings, odometer readings, gearing feel, ABS, traction control, and driver-assist systems.

 Research and references